IyadAssaf/SuperSimpleMIDIIn/README.md

 SuperSimpleMIDIIn
 =================

-Simple MIDI In example for the CoreMIDI framework
+Simple MIDI in code that receives note and control messages from MIDI controllers using the OSX CoreMIDI framework.
+Made as a simple example to help others when starting out with the CoreMIDI framework.